Lesson 2 Make Your Conversation Colorful

 ____ Trojans thought they had won, so they pulled the horse inside their city gates.

-This allowed the Greeks to ____ the war.
+This allowed the Greeks to win ____ war.

 Cut the Gordian Knot

-Then, Alexander the ____ came along.
+Then, ____ the Great came along.

-The important thing is ____ it’s undone.”
+____ important thing is that it’s undone.”

 Spill the Beans